Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

-\paragraph{Statistical performance of OB} One limitation of the Kitagawa-Oaxaca-Blinder approach outlined in Section \ref{sec:ob} is that it only accounts for the covariates linearly, and so does not take into account potential non-linearities and interactions between the covariates $X$.
+One limitation of the Kitagawa-Oaxaca-Blinder approach outlined in Section \ref{sec:ob} is that it only accounts for covariates linearly, and so does not take into account potential non-linearities and interactions between the covariates $V$.
 These interaction terms may be important predictors of patient outcomes, and failing to account for these may lead to irreducible error in our estimates.
-Formally, we can characterize the design-conditional mean square error of the OB estimator in general nonparametric settings with comparison distribution $\mathcal{P}^\ast$.
+Formally, we can characterize the design-conditional mean square error of the KOB estimator in general nonparametric settings with comparison distribution $\mathcal{P}^\ast_v$.

-\begin{proposition}[MSE for Kitagawa-Oaxaca-Blinder] Assume that the covariates are centered so that $\frac{1}{n_g}\sum_{G_i = g} X_i = 0$, and that $\Var(Y \mid X = x, G = g) = \sigma^2$ for all $x,g$.
+\begin{proposition}[MSE for Kitagawa-Oaxaca-Blinder] Assume that the covariates are centered so that $\frac{1}{n_g}\sum_{G_i = g} V_i = 0$, and that $\Var(Y \mid V = v, G = g) = \sigma^2$ for all $x,g$.
 Then the design-conditional mean square error is

-where $\Sigma_g = \frac{1}{n_g}\sum_{G_i = g} X_i X_i'$, $\rho_g = \frac{1}{n_g} \sum_{G_i = g} X_i (m(X_i, g) - \bar{m}_g)$, $\bar{m}_g = \frac{1}{n_g}\sum_{G_i = g} m(X_i, g)$, and $d_\text{eff} = 1 + \frac{1}{n_g}\sum_{G_i = g} \left(\E_{\mathcal{P}^\ast}[X] \Sigma_g^{-1} X_i\right)^2$. \end{proposition}
+where $\Sigma_g = \frac{1}{n_g}\sum_{G_i = g} V_i V_i'$, $\rho_g = \frac{1}{n_g} \sum_{G_i = g} V_i (m(V_i, g) - \bar{m}_g)$, $\bar{m}_g = \frac{1}{n_g}\sum_{G_i = g} m(V_i, g)$, and $d_\text{eff} = 1 + \frac{1}{n_g}\sum_{G_i = g} \left(\E_{\mathcal{P}_v^\ast}[V] \Sigma_g^{-1} V_i\right)^2$. \end{proposition}

-Proposition~\ref{prop:ob_mse} shows that the MSE for the Kitagawa-Oaxaca-Blinder estimator consists of two terms.
-First, because the intercept $\hat{\alpha}_g$ and coefficients $\hat{\beta}_g$ are unbiased estimates of the best linear approximation to the true conditional expectation $m(x,g)$, the estimation error corresponds to the variance of $\hat{\mu}_g^{\mathcal{P}^\ast OB}$ with a correctly specified outcome model.
-As we expect, this variance decreases with the number of patients of race $g$, but there is an additional design effect factor $d_\text{eff}$ that depends on the distribution of the covariates $X$ both in the sample and under $\mathcal{P}^\ast$.
-If $\mathcal{P}^\ast$ is far from the empirical distribution of patients of race $g$---as measured by the mean of $X$---the resulting OB adjustment will be large, leading to a larger estimation error.
+Proposition~\ref{prop:ob_mse} shows that the MSE for the Kitagawa-Oaxaca-Blinder estimator consists of two terms.\footnote{In heteroskedastic settings where the residual variance changes with $v$, Proposition~\ref{prop:ob_mse} can be written as an upper bound with the maximum residual variance taking the role of $\sigma^2$.} First, because the intercept $\hat{\alpha}_g$ and coefficients $\hat{\beta}_g$ are unbiased estimates of the best linear approximation to the true conditional expectation $m(v,g)$, the estimation error corresponds to the variance of $\hat{\mu}_g^{\mathcal{P}_v^\ast KOB}$ with a correctly specified outcome model.
+As we expect, this variance decreases with the number of patients of race $g$, but there is an additional design effect factor $d_\text{eff}$ that depends on the distribution of the covariates $V$ both in the sample and under $\mathcal{P}_v^\ast$.
+If $\mathcal{P}_v^\ast$ is far from the empirical distribution of patients of race $g$ --- as measured by the mean of $V$ --- the resulting KOB adjustment will be large, leading to a larger estimation error.
 Conversely, if the distributions are close, there will be less need for adjustment and the estimation error will be closer to ordinary regression error.